oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

   - Constraints: `String, max 50 characters, regex ^[A-Za-z0-9_-]{1,50}$`

-  - Prompt: “What name do you use as your core identifier?”
+  - Prompt: `“What name do you use as your core identifier?”`

-  - Repeat Count: 1 (single, immutable name).
+  - Repeat Count: 1 (single, immutable name)

  #### [Origin]